aiformankind/wildfire-smoke-detection-research/README.md

 We continue to promote the curation of open datasets to speed up research and development.
 We collaborate with [HPWREN](http://hpwren.ucsd.edu/) in promoting the collaboration of our volunteers from private tech with public sector in solving this wildfire crisis.

+Reach out to us if you would like to [collaborate](ai.for.mankind@gmail.com) with us.

-  AI For Mankind had annotated 744 wildfire smoke HPWREN images in 2019 and built a wildfire smoke detector using the annotated images.
+AI For Mankind had created bounding box annotated wildfire smoke images in 2019 and built a wildfire smoke detector using the annotated images.
 It has shown promising results running against wildfire images captured by HPWREN in 2020.
 See below.

  1. For 2020-02-05 fire captured by HPWREN camera hp-w-mobo-c, our detector detected the smoke *13 minutes* after fire ignition.